abbiemaemoto/Malaria_Detection/README.md

-# Malaria_Detection
-This study offers a ML approach to detecting malaria infection in blood cell samples
+# A Machine Learning Approach to Detecting Malaria Infection in Blood Cells